 It is true to say that overall fitness levels can play a part in the health of the hair and body generally, but it would be untrue to say that spending more time at the gym would cause the hair to grow back in someone with male pattern hairloss.
 This is because the hormone DHT, the underlying cause of hair loss in men with a genetic sensitivity to it, is not eradicated by exercise.

-DHT (dihydrotestosterone) is ultimately responsible for causing hair to gradually thin along the top and front of a man’s head if he has male pattern hairloss.
-DHT binds to the susceptible follicles and causes them to shrink and weaken; as a result, increasingly thinner hair ensues until eventually it falls out, leading to hair loss in these specific areas – such as a receding hairline and/or a thinning crown.
+is ultimately responsible for causing hair to gradually thin along the top and front of a man’s head if he has male pattern hairloss.
+DHT binds to the susceptible follicles and causes them to shrink and weaken; as a result, increasingly thinner hair ensues gradually over time until eventually it falls out, leading to hair loss and potentially baldness in these specific areas such as a receding hairline and/or a thinning crown.

-While treatment can be bolstered by several further hair growth booster products which bring additional benefits by both stimulating the scalp and, in the case of Hair Vitalics for Men healthy hair growth supplements, also nourishing the follicles from within, the chances of cast-iron footwear being added to Belgravia’s range of treatment options any time soon are – unsurprisingly – zero.
+While treatment can be bolstered by several further hair growth supporting products products, the chances of cast-iron footwear being added to any established range of treatment options any time soon are unsurprisingly zero.